patel-shlok/Shlok_Azure_SIEM_HoneyPot/README.md

 1. Go to portal.azure.com and sign in
 2. In the top search bar, type "Resource groups" and click it
 3. Click + Create
 4. Fill in:
-o	Subscription: Our Azure for Students sub o	Resource group name: honeypot-lab (or whatever you like) o	Region: East US 2 (close, low cost, good for students)
+Subscription: Our Azure for Students sub
+Resource group name: honeypot-lab (or whatever you like)
+Region: East US 2 (close, low cost, good for students)
-5. Click Review + create → Create
+6. Click Review + create → Create
  <img width="1096" height="391" alt="image" src="https://github.com/user-attachments/assets/9aec6b3a-5489-4d0e-a509-d60ee74bb1f2" />

 ________________________________________